analyticsengineering/analyticsengineering.github.io/what-is-the-difference-between-logical-modelling-and-conceptual-modelling-and-physical-modelling.md

 </pre>

 ## Conceptual Modeling
 A high-level description of information needs that typically includes only the main concepts and the main relationships among them.
-Offers a clear and accessible representation using common and shared business terminology, enabling effective communication among stakeholders,
+Offers a clear and accessible representation using common and shared business terminology, enabling effective communication among stakeholders.
+Conceptual Model define what business information and process currently exist.

 <pre>
 Concept Model example: